Virtual teams and organizations

 - has individuals that may have a project role as well as an organizational role

-Now that we have defined and clarifed a virtual “project team” vs. a virtual organization, what are the benefits to the individual and to the larger organization?
+Now that we have defined and clarified a virtual “project team” vs. a virtual organization, what are the benefits to the individual and to the larger organization?

 From a business or organizational perspective, benefits may include:

 - increased business flexibility.
-With individuals working from multiple locations that may be in multiple timezones, business reponsiveness and coverage can increase significantly.
+With individuals working from multiple locations that may be in multiple time zones, business responsiveness and coverage can increase significantly.

 - improved employee retention.
-Many indivduals who have more control over their work day, environment and structure increase their quality of life and contentment with their work.
+Many individuals who have more control over their work day, environment and structure increase their quality of life and contentment with their work.